Coarse groups, and the isomorphism problem for oligomorphic groups: Complexity of the isomorphism relation between oligomorphic groups

 \lapf Let $M_G$ be the canonical structure for $G$, namely there are $k_n \le \omega$ many $n$-ary relation symbols, denoting the individual $n$-orbits.
 Let $M_H$ be the structure in the same signature where the equivalence classes of $\+ E_H$ on ${}^n \omega$ are named so that $\alpha$ is an isomorphism $M_G \cong M_H$.
 Since $G\le \Aut(M_G)$, and $G$ is closed and dense, we have $G= \Aut(M_G)$; similarly, $H = \Aut(M_H)$.
 Furthermore, $\alpha^{-1} \Aut(M_H) \alpha = \Aut(M_G)$. \end{proof}

-\begin{prop} The conjugacy relation between oligomorphic groups is smooth. \end{prop} \begin{proof} The map $G \to \+ E_G$ is Borel because we can in a Borel way find a countable dense subgroup of $G$, which of course has the same orbits; from that subgroup we can directly construct $\+ E_G$.
+\begin{prop} The conjugacy relation between oligomorphic groups is smooth. \end{prop} \begin{proof} The map $G \mapsto \+ E_G$ defined on closed subgroups of $\S$ is Borel because one can in a Borel way find a countable dense subgroup of $G$, which of course has the same orbits; based on that subgroup one can directly construct $\+ E_G$.